Howard Daniel, age 4 or thereabouts

 - That was the location where the photo of me, at about age 4 (above) looking through the speaker aperture of an amplifier cabinet, was taken.
 (A similar photo, taken at the same time, appears in Neptune Bound, to which I wrote the Introduction.)

-- My dad would sometimes take me with him to work on school vacation days if my mom was not feeling well.
+- My dad would sometimes take me with him to work on school vacation days.
 Sometimes, I’d wander down the street to a nearby vacant lot and play with a little girl from the neighborhood.
 I still remember her name: Maria.
 One of the things we’d do was uproot wild onions.
 Very pungent.
 I once brought some home for my mom to use in cooking.

 - One of the employees had false teeth (even though he was not elderly) and used to amuse me by pushing them partway out of his mouth with his tongue.
 I thought that was hilarious.